 A PIT consists of a series of activities and questions.
-They are assigned to aspiring teacher trainers to give tutors an idea of your English level, language awareness, your inner motivations to become a teacher, your attitude to learning and, last but not least, it is meant to make you reflect on the experience of learning a language.
+They are assigned to aspiring teacher trainers to give tutors an idea of your English level, language awareness, your ability to transform complex information into very simple sentences (or gestures) that can be understood despite language barriers.
+But it’s not just this.
+In fact, it helps tutors understand your inner motivations to become a teacher, your attitude to learning and, last but not least, it is meant to make you reflect on the experience of learning a language.

-Different schools can decide to adopt different PITs.
-However, they all serve the same purpose.
-Some schools may assign you the task to write an essay of 750 words on why you think you would be a good English teacher; some other’s may ask you to correct the mistakes of sentences, individuate grammatical structures or simply talk about a learning experience that you had and what you learnt from it.
+Going back to the PIT, there is not a standard task and different schools may decide to adopt different types of PITs.
+However, they all serve the same purposes we discussed above.
+Some schools may assign you the task to write an essay of 750 words on why you think you would be a good English teacher; some other’s may ask you to correct the mistakes of sentences, individuate grammatical structures or simply talk about a learning experience that you had, how and what you learnt from it.

-You can’t pass or fail the PIT; however, this is used to help the tutor understand whether a candidate is ready for an intensive and challenging course like CELTA.
-Hence, it comes without saying that if you have no clue about language structure and your level is not proficient, you may need some more time to get yourself ready for the course.
+Don’t worry, you can’t pass or fail the PIT.
+It is used to help the tutor understand whether a candidate is ready for an intensive and challenging course like CELTA.
+Hence, it goes without saying that if you have no clue about language structure and your English level is not proficient, you may need some more time to get yourself ready for the course.
 In spite of the fact that the course will focus on teaching the language all-around, you will still have to learn a great deal of grammatical terms and concepts so that you can pass the knowledge to your students.